PatrickScholar/PatrickScholar/README.md

 # Hi, Patrick Scholar here!

 ## **About Me**
-- A software developer,
-- with focus and speciality in computer vision systems.
+- A sole software developer with focus and speciality in computer vision systems.

-## **Programming Languages**
-- C
+- I use C by the way.

 ## **Developer Tools**
 Tools I use in my development cycle: